syncfusion-content/winui-docs/winui/Funnel-Chart/Explode-segments.md

 ---
 layout: post
 title: Explode segments in WinUI Funnel Chart control | Syncfusion
-description: Learn here all about Explode segments in Syncfusion WinUI Funnel Chart(SfFunnelChart) control with key features and more.
+description: This section explains about how to explode single segment or all segments in Syncfusion WinUI Funnel Chart (SfFunnelChart) control.
 platform: WinUI
 control: SfFunnelChart
 documentation: ug
 ---

 # Explode segments in WinUI Funnel Chart (SfFunnelChart)

-You can explode a funnel segment using the explodeIndex property.
-The explodeOffset property is used to specify the exploded segment’s distance.
-The following properties are used to explode the individual segments in Funnel.
+Exploding a segment is used to pull attention to a specific area of the funnel.
+The following properties are used to explode the segments in the funnel chart.

-[ExplodeAll]() - Used to explode all the segments of these series.
+* [ExplodeAll]() - Used to explode all the segments of these series.
-[ExplodeIndex]() - Used to explode any specific segment.
+* [ExplodeIndex]() - Used to explode any specific segment.
-[ExplodeOffset]() - Used to define the explode distance like ExplodeRadius for Pie.
+* [ExplodeOffset]() - Used to define the explode distance of segment.
-[ExplodeOnMouseClick]() - Used to explode the segment when segment is clicked.
+* [ExplodeOnTap]() - Used to explode the segment when segment is tap/click.

-## Explode Offset

 {% tabs %}